Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-As discussed at length in \citet{Tremmel2019}, the {\sc Romulus} simulations do not include the effects of high temperature metal lines, an important coolant in the hot gas of massive halos.
+As discussed in \citet{Tremmel2019}, and briefly here in \S2.1, the {\sc Romulus} simulations do not include the effects of high temperature metal lines, an important coolant in the hot gas of massive halos.
 This will primarily affect the accretion history of gas onto the central galaxy, though this process is affected by the details of stellar and AGN feedback implementations as well \citep{vdVoort2011a, vdVoort2011b}.
 Were we to have included metal line cooling, gas feeding star formation and SMBH activity at later times might have cooled sooner which would affect when quenching takes place as well as the physical state of the ICM at the time of the merger.
-However, we stress that even without metal line cooling, the cooling times in the core of {\sc RomulusC} during the CC phase are sub-Gyr (Figure 7), meaning that this alone cannot explain the regulation of cooling and that additional heating from both AGN and the merger event is required to regulate and quench star formation, as well as disrupt the CC.
-Further, our results on the ratio $t_{\rm cool}/t_{\rm ff}$ are robust to changes in the cooling function as this ratio simply determines how unstable the gas is to cooling out of the ICM and falling onto the BCG and central SMBH.
-Lowering this ratio will increase feedback and lead to an increase in cooling time \citep{Voit2017}.
-Our prediction that large-scale AGN feedback can regulate cooling without disrupting the CC is a robust result regardless of uncertainties in the cooling function or, equally importantly, the chosen model for AGN feedback.
+However, we stress that even without metal line cooling, the cooling times in the core of {\sc RomulusC} prior to the merger are sub-Gyr (Figure ~\ref{fig:tcool_tff}), meaning that this alone cannot explain the regulation of cooling and that additional heating from both AGN and the merger event is required to regulate and quench star formation.
+Still, the presence of additional cooling processes may affect the detailed evolution of the $t_{\rm cool}/t_{\rm ff}$ ratio.
+The relative evolution of this ratio within the framework of this simulation and its coincidence with the onset of quenching remains an important prediction in agreement with both theoretical models and observations.
+It is likely that different cooling models, as with different feedback recipes, will result in different star formation and SMBH growth histories, as well as different $t_{\rm cool}/t_{\rm ff}$ ratios.
+Higher resolution simulations capable of resolving molecular gas and metal line cooling are still needed to make more accurate predictions, though such simulations will still be sensitive to {\it ad hoc} choices in AGN feedback prescriptions.
+While more advanced simulations are needed to make more detailed predictions, the fact that AGN feedback is capable of regulating gas cooling on large scales without disrupting the ICM core structure is an important proof of concept, along with the connection between quenching and $t_{\rm cool}/t_{\rm ff}$.